guntherbensch/repframe/README.md

 applied separately to $pval^{orig}_j \le \alpha^{orig}$ and $pval^{orig}_j > \alpha^{orig}$.

-:point_right: This indicator captures the ratio between the variation across robustness results and original results, expressed in terms of standard deviations and standard errors.
+:point_right: This ratio indicator is intended to capture how the variation in coefficients of robustness results compares to the variation in coefficients among original results.
-> *Interpretation*: An indicator $I_{4j}$ above (below) 1 means that variation across robustness results of either statistically signifiicant or insignifcant original results is higher (lower) than the variation across original results, with a factor of $I_{4j}$.
+> *Interpretation*: An indicator $I_{4j}$ above (below) 1 means that variation across robustness results for outcome $j$ is higher (lower) than the variation across original results, with a factor of $I_{4j}$.

 5. The ***t*/*z*-value variation indicator** as a significance variation indicator measures the standard deviation of *t*/*z*-values of all the robustness test analysis paths.